Amaniokl/GitHub_summarizer/README.md

 # Code Insights: GitHub Repository Analyzer

-## Description
+## Description (This Readme is also generated using this project)

-Code Insights is a web application designed for analyzing GitHub repositories.
+GitYolo is a web application designed for analyzing GitHub repositories.
 It allows developers to explore a repository's structure, understand its code files, and generate insightful reports.
 The application leverages a backend API for cloning, analyzing, and summarizing repository data, providing a user-friendly interface to understand and navigate complex codebases.
 Key features include:

 *   **Repository Cloning and Analysis:** Effortlessly clone and analyze any public GitHub repository.
 *   **File Tree Visualization:**  Interactive file tree view for easy navigation of the repository's structure.